 • Drive: Start by heading south on the SS16/E55 towards Brindisi.
 After about 40km, take the exit for Alberobello and follow the signs into town.

 • Train: take the Ferrovie del Sud Est (FSE) train from Bari to Alberobello.
-The journey takes around 1.5 hours and the train station in Alberobello is located near the town centre.
+The journey takes around 1.5 hours and the train station in Alberobello is near the town centre.

 • Bus: Take a regional bus from Bari Largo Sorrentino to Alberobello, which is operated by the Ferrovie del Sud Est (FSE) bus company.
-The journey takes around 2 hours and the bus station in Alberobello is located near the town centre.
+The journey takes around 2 hours and the bus station in Alberobello is near the town centre.

 • Tour: Get hotel pickup with one of the guided tours I have listed below.